Disha2002/problem-solving-java/JavaCore/1-basics/1-syntax/4-loops.md

 }
 ```

-- Prefer when termination condition is non-numeric or externally influenced.
+- Use when condition is dynamic or externally driven.

 ### `do-while` Loop